 The Standards for Registered Training Organisations require ACSE to inform persons considering enrolment of their right to a statutory cooling off period.
-A statutory cooling off period (which is 10 days) is a period of time provided to a consumer to allow them to withdraw from a consumer agreement, where that agreement was established through unsolicited marketing or sales tactics.
+A statutory cooling off period is a period of time provided to a consumer to allow them to withdraw from a consumer agreement, where that agreement was established through unsolicited marketing or sales tactics.
 These include tactic such as door-to-door sales and telemarketing.
-A statutory cooling off period allows a consumer to withdraw from a sales agreement within 10 days of having received a sale contract without penalty.

 It must be noted that ACSE do not engage in unsolicited marketing or sales tactics and therefore a statutory cooling off period in not applicable to our learners who have enrolled into a program.
 For refund option in other circumstances, learners must refer to the above refund policy.